Small measurable cardinals: Small measurable cardinals

-Finally, pick any $\alpha\in C$ which is regular in $\HOD$, of which we can find many, then we have a singularising sequence $A\subseteq\alpha$ in $V$, which is generic over $\HOD$.
+Finally, as $D \cap K$ is a normal measure, the set $R = \{\alpha < \kappa \mid \cf^{K} (\alpha) = \alpha\} \in D$.
+So, pick any $\alpha\in C \cap R$.
+Then, we have a singularising sequence $A\subseteq\alpha$ in $V$, which is generic over $\HOD$.
 As $K$ remains the same between $\HOD$ and $\HOD[A]$, we have now a model of $\ZFC$ in which $\alpha$ is singular, but regular in $K$.
-Therefore, by Mitchell's covering lemma for $K$, $\alpha$ must be measurable in $K$.\footnote{Theorem~2.5 in \cite{Mitchell:CoveringLemmaHB}.} This is a contradiction. \end{proof} \begin{remark} If we can prove that we can find $\alpha$ of uncountable cofinality in $V$ which is $K$-measurable, then we can actually push the consistency strength much higher than just $o(\kappa)\geq 2$. \end{remark} \begin{question} What is the consistency strength of ``the least inaccessible cardinal is the least measurable cardinal''? \end{question} \begin{question} Suppose that $\kappa$ is the least inaccessible cardinal and the least measurable cardinal.
-Is it necessary for $\kappa$ to have a normal measure? \end{question} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+Therefore, by Theorem~2.5 in \cite{Mitchell:CoveringLemmaHB}, $\alpha$ must be measurable in $K$, contrary to the assumption. \end{proof} \begin{remark} If we can prove that we can find $\alpha$ of uncountable cofinality in $V$ which is $K$-measurable, then we can actually push the consistency strength much higher than just $o(\kappa)\geq 2$.\footnote{Since the writing of this manuscript the authors, joint with Gitik, have shown that in the Mitchell core model $o(\kappa)\geq\kappa+1$, as well as established the consistency of the least measurable cardinal being the least inaccessible cardinal from a supercompact cardinal.
+See \cite{GHK:2024} for details.} \end{remark} \begin{question} What is the consistency strength of ``the least inaccessible cardinal is the least measurable cardinal''? \end{question} \begin{question} Suppose that $\kappa$ is the least inaccessible cardinal and the least measurable cardinal.
+Is it always the case that $\kappa$ carries a normal measure? \end{question} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}